lupyuen/pinetime-rust-mynewt/rust/app/src/mcuboot.md

 | &nbsp;&nbsp;&nbsp;&nbsp; Scratch Area          | `0x0007 C000`  | 4 KB |
 |<br>|||

-TODO: Extend active firmware by 12 KB
+_TODO: Active Firmware Image should be extended by 12 KB.
+Scratch Area should be moved down by 12 KB_

 And the layout for __PineTime's SPI Flash__...